 After we receive a complaint, the Bylaw Enforcement Officer will assess and investigate it if necessary.
-In some cases, the person who made the complaint will be contacted for more information to help in our investigation.
-Once the assessment or investigation is complete, the person who submitted the complaint will be contacted about the outcome.
+In some cases, the person who submitted the complaint is contacted for more information.
+Once the assessment or investigation is complete, the person who submitted the complaint is contacted about the outcome.

 If there is not enough evidence, the investigation may be closed without further action.
 The Regional District also considers whether a complaint has merit, and can refuse to investigate if there is any evidence of:

-- complaints made in bad faith or in an abuse of process, like if a complaint is made to primarily harass or annoy someone, not because the violation is having a negative impact
+- complaints made in bad faith or in an abuse of process, like if a complaint is made to primarily harass or annoy someone

 - repetitive complaints about issues that have already been investigated, unless significant new evidence is discovered